MicrosoftDocs/minecraft-creator/creator/Documents/NPCDialogueDesigner.md

 ## Advanced features

-For more experienced users, DialogueDesigner offers some advanced features to support all features that the dialogue format provides.
+For more experienced users, DialogueDesigner offers some advanced features to support all capabilities that the dialogue format provides.

 ### Formatting